ansys/pyturbowizard/doc/ConfigFile.md

 ## Launching options

-In the ```"launching"``` section, you specify Fluent launching options, such as the version, number of processes, and the use of a single- or double-precision solver.
+In the ```"launching"``` section, specify Fluent launching options, such as the version, number of processes, and whether to use a single- or double-precision solver.

 - ```"workingDir"```: Fluent working directory.
 If this option is not set, the script uses the directory of the configuration file as the Fluent working directory.
 - ```"fl_version"```: Fluent version.
 Supported versions are ```"23.2.0"``` and ```"24.1.0"```.